adobe/helix-website/blocks/side-navigation/README.md

 ## Side Navigation

-Notes: The Side Navigation is a block meant to be used a a fragment on the Documentation Landing and Documentation Detail pages.
-When used on these pages, this section should contain the following Section Metadata:
+Notes: The Side Navigation is a block meant to be used a a fragment on the Documentation Landing and Documentation Detail pages with the Page metadata template set to `guides`.

-`style: aside`

-With the Page metadata template set to `guides`.

 ##### Custom Classes
 |  Class | Function   |